 Also, there is so much to see in Malacca that you might want to plan your stay and your tours thoroughly and possibly include some organized tours.
 Especially if you have only a short time to stay, they’ll help you to make the best of it*:

 Malacca was only the last stop of my exciting Malaysia road trip.
 Therefore, go to the main post to check out all the other destinations.
+There you’ll also find valuable general information that will make your trip smoother.

 If you choose to pin this post for later, please use one of these pictures: